HakonHarnes/wasm-web-crawler/README.md

-# Crawler
+# WebAssembly Web Crawler

 Web Crawler for collecting WebAssembly modules and related JavaScript files.
-Built using `puppeteer-cluster` and `mitmproxy`.
+The code is based on the original repository found at https://github.com/Shopify/wasm-bench.
+It has been built using `puppeteer-cluster` and `mitmproxy`.
+The WebAssembly binaries extracted from this will be used in my master's thesis project.

 ## Installing Dependencies

-`make install` will install the required node modules, download a version of mitmproxy and extract the required binary into `./bin/`.
+To install the necessary dependencies, run the command `make install`.
+This will install the required node modules and download a specific version of `mitmproxy`.
+The required binary will then be extracted into the `./bin` folder.

 ## Running

-Run using `./run.sh`.
-To see available options, use `./run.sh --help`.
-Note that the `mitmdump` processes seem to constantly grow in size ([may be related - mitmdump leaking memory](https://github.com/mitmproxy/mitmproxy/issues/3191#issuecomment-552911587)), so the crawler may need to be restarted regularly.
+The crawler can be run using the command `./run.sh`.
+To see the available options, run `./run.sh --help`.
+Please note that the `mitmdump` processes tend to grow in size over time, and the crawler may need to be restarted regularly to prevent memory leaks  ([may be related - mitmdump leaking memory](https://github.com/mitmproxy/mitmproxy/issues/3191#issuecomment-552911587)).
+Consider installing a newer version of `mitmproxy` to resolve the issue and move the binary to `./bin`.

 ## Architecture